-My dog is an obstinate, awkward, devious, occasionally spiteful, deaf-when-he-wants-to-be pain in the butt.
+My dog is an obstinate, awkward, devious, deaf-when-he-wants-to-be pain in the butt.
 I think he learned at least some of these traits from me.
 I know for sure he watches me closely and copies other things I do – like ‘harvesting’ pea pods, for instance.
 Grrr!

 Don’t get me wrong, Bracken is lots of fun and wonderful company in the garden.
 But he does love his home-grown fruits and vegetables almost as much as I do, and he has a talent for getting into trouble.
 So over time my garden has evolved in order to gently enforce a set of rules (he probably thinks of them more as ‘guidelines’) for good doggy behaviour in the garden – for his safety as well as my sanity.

 It’s essential to provide water and shady areas for your hairy companion so he doesn’t overheat on hot days, and a dry spot if he’s likely to be out in damper weather.
 Make sure any sharp edges or pointy things are covered over or kept out of reach, as inevitably an inquiring nose will find them with potentially disastrous results.

 It goes without saying that a secure boundary is an essential part of a dog-friendly garden.
 Its height will depend entirely on your dog’s jumping ability and his Houdini tendencies.
 A bored dog is more likely to escape in search of entertainment, so make the garden an irresistibly fun place to be by providing free access to toys, chews or uncooked bones, and don’t leave him alone for extended periods.

 When mowing the lawn or strimming, remember that flying objects can be propelled from the blade or wire at high velocity.
 Never let a dog walk alongside you while you cut the grass, and preferably keep him in another part of the garden or indoors while you do this.

 ‘No Dogs’ Zones